astra-sim/tacos/README.md

 Please find more information about the framework in the TACOS paper [[IEEExplorer]](https://arxiv.org/abs/2304.05301) [[arXiv]](https://arxiv.org/abs/2304.05301).
 - You can cite the paper (BibTeX) by clicking the *Cite this repository* button (on the right side toolbar below the *About* tab).

+# Contact Us
+For any questions about TACOS, please contact [Will Won](mailto:william.won@gatech.edu) or [Tushar Krishna](mailto:tushar@ece.gatech.edu).
+You can also search for or create new GitHub issues.

+## Contributing
+We sincerely appreciate your contribution to the TACOS project!
+Please see [CONTRIBUTING.md]() for contribution guidelines.

 # Getting Started
 ## Prerequisite
 TACOS is a C++17-based project, using CMake as the build manager.